Alexandra Pascalidou: Life and career

-It was announced on January 21, 2016, that Pascalidou would host the semi-final allocation draw for Eurovision 2016, along with Jovan Radomir, in Stockholm, Sweden.
+It was announced on 21 January 2016, that Pascalidou would host the semi-final allocation draw for Eurovision 2016, along with Jovan Radomir, in Stockholm, Sweden.

 Pascalidou is the founder of New Academy.

 Plagiarism and ghost writing

 Alexandra has been accused several times of plagiarism and using ghost writers.
 Two instances of plagiarism have been exposed: in 2003 she copied large parts of text written by the journalist Daniel Hernandez for the Los Angeles Times and in 2015 it was revealed that she had translated a Turkish poem by Aziz Nesin and published under her own name.
-In connection to the latter incident Pascalidou's collboration with the newspaper Metro was terminated.
+In connection to the latter incident Pascalidou's collaboration with the newspaper Metro was terminated.
 The details behind the termination was not revealed by neither Metro nor Pascalidou, but the column in question was removed from Metros archive.